-Nab-paclitaxel and carboplatin are anti-cancer drugs also known as chemotherapy.
-Nab-paclitaxel and carboplatin are given into the vein (intravenously) through a fine tube (cannula) as an infusion (drip) over 30 minutes (nab-paclitaxel) and 30 minutes (carboplatin) on days 1, 8 and 15.
-This is called one cycle of treatment and is repeated every 21 days usually for up to 4 cycles at the discretion of the treating consultant.
+Paclitaxel is an anti-cancer drug also known as chemotherapy.
+Paclitaxel is given into the vein (intravenously) through a fine tube (cannula) as an infusion (drip) over 1 hour on day 1, 8 and 15.
+This is called one cycle of treatment and is repeated every 21 days, usually for 4- 6 cycles at the discretion of the treating consultant.